LAKSHYA1509/Avasyu/README.md

 # Avasyu - Smart Contact Manager

-Avasyu is a full-stack web application built on Spring Boot, designed to manage contacts efficiently with various features including social login, cloud-based image storage, email integration, and more.
+Avasyu is a full-stack web application built on Spring Boot, designed to manage contacts efficiently with various features including social login, cloud-based image storage, email integration, and more

 ## Features